How Much does it cost to have a baby at home with a Midwife?

 If you register late in your pregnancy, your payments will be higher and fewer checks to finish before the 36th week.
 If for some reason you are unable to pay one of your payments on time, we will try to work with you as best as we can.
 Even if you have insurance your copay and unpaid services could be more than a home birth.

-The out of pocket cost for a home birth is $3,000.
-A $300 (registration) nonrefundable deposit is due once you decide to home birth with us.
+The out of pocket cost for a home birth is $3,600.
+A $500 (registration) nonrefundable deposit is due once you decide to home birth with us.
 This holds your date as we only take 6-8 clients per month.
-Then $1,700 ( total prenatal care, classes, and postpartum care) is due prior to 34 weeks.
-The remainder $1000 (birth fee) is due by 36 weeks when we go on call for you.
+Then $1,500 ( total prenatal care, classes, and postpartum care) is due prior to 34 weeks.
+The remainder $1,200 (birth fee) is due by 36 weeks when we go on call for you. $400 is saved for the assistant at your birth, or it goes to me if I am alone.
 If for medical reasons you transfer out of care before 36 weeks any you had already paid the birth fee then the $1,000 is refunded to you.

 Help for low income families.